 PolyJohn is there when you need us, and our attention to your needs begins in manufacturing.
-From polyethylene resin pellets to portable restrooms, PolyJohn’s comprehensive, innovative manufacturing processes allow us to control quality from raw material to finished product at our facilities in the United States, Canada and Brazil.
+From polyethylene resin pellets to portable restrooms, PolyJohn’s comprehensive, innovative manufacturing processes allow us to control quality from raw material to finished product at our facilities in the United States, and Canada.

 Quality and Innovation

 PolyJohn is a world-class manufacturer dedicated to a Total Quality Management business culture.
 Our product design and developmental engineering team utilizes sophisticated computer aided design (CAD) software systems to create innovative, functional and long-lasting, durable products.